20 Best Atlanta Neighborhoods to Live in 2024

 12. East Atlanta Village

-Live music spills into the streets in East Atlanta Village, where bars, venues, and restaurants attract a young crowd.
-Among Atlanta neighborhoods, East Atlanta is one of the best for a seasonal farmer's market.
-It also features the East Atlanta Strut music and arts festivals.
+Live music spills into the streets in East Atlanta Village (EAV), where bars, venues, and restaurants attract a young crowd.
+Among Atlanta neighborhoods, East Atlanta is one of the best for its seasonal farmers market.
+It also features East Atlanta Strut music and arts festivals.